What is Docker?

 Each time a container is created from a Docker image, yet another new layer called the container layer is created.
 Changes made to the container—such as the addition or deletion of files—are saved to the container layer only and exist only while the container is running.
 This iterative image-creation process enables increased overall efficiency since multiple live container instances can run from just a single base image, and when they do so, they leverage a common stack.

 Docker containers are the live, running instances of Docker images.
-While Docker images are read-only files, containers are live, ephemeral, executable content.
-Users can interact with them, and administrators can adjust their settings and conditions.
+While Docker images are read-only files, containers are life, ephemeral, executable content.
+Users can interact with them, and administrators can adjust their settings and conditions using Docker commands.

-Docker Hub (link resides outside IBM) is the public repository of Docker images that calls itself the “world’s largest library and community for container images.”
-It holds over 100,000 container images sourced from commercial software vendors, open source projects, and individual developers.
+Docker Hub (link resides outside ibm.com) is the public repository of Docker images that calls itself the “world’s largest library and community for container images.”
+It holds over 100,000 container images sourced form commercial software vendors, open-source projects, and individual developers.
 It includes images that have been produced by Docker, Inc., certified images belonging to the Docker Trusted Registry, and many thousands of other images.

 All Docker Hub users can share their images at will.
-They can also download predefined base images to use as a starting point for any containerization project.
+They can also download predefined base images from the Docker filesystem to use as a starting point for any containerization project.

 Docker deployment and orchestration

-If you’re running only a few containers, it’s fairly simple to manage your application within Docker Engine itself.
-But if your deployment comprises thousands of containers and hundreds of services, it’s nearly impossible to manage without the help of these purpose-built tools.
+When running just a few containers, it’s fairly simple to manage an application within Docker Engine, the industry de facto runtime.
+But for deployments comprising thousands of containers and hundreds of services, it’s nearly impossible to manage the workflow without the help of some purpose-built tools.

-To monitor and manage container lifecycles in more complex environments, you’ll need to turn to a container orchestration tool.
-While Docker includes its own orchestration tool, called Docker Swarm, most developers choose Kubernetes instead.
+Monitoring and managing container lifecycles in more complex environments requires a container orchestration tool.
+While Docker includes its own orchestration tool (called Docker Swarm), most developers choose Kubernetes instead.